ponbac/locale-check/README.md

 - **Sort Translation Keys:** Option to sort keys in the translation files.
 - **Check Unused Keys:** Detects keys that are not being used in the codebase (`ts` and `tsx` files).
 - **Detect Usage of Invalid Keys:** Detects usage of keys that does not exist (`ts` and `tsx` files).
 - **Custom Ignore List:** Ability to ignore certain keys from the unused keys check.
-Useful for keys that are used in a non-standard way.
-Making static analysis hard.
+Useful for keys that are used in a non-standard way, making static analysis hard.

 ## Usage from customer portal `turborepo` root